reduxframework/redux-framework/README.md

 = 3.1.6.1 =
 * Modified: Removed raw_align field and added align option to raw field.
 See wiki for more info.
+* Added:    'mode' option to image_select, so CSS output element may be specified.

 = 3.1.6 =
 * Fixed:    CSS spacing issue